 RaeAnn left home at 17, shortly after undergoing a brutally traumatic situation.
 As a young teen, she was kidnapped and raped, which resulted in a pregnancy.
 She was sent away to a home for pregnant girls and had her baby adopted when she returned.

-As Milton grew older, he reacted to the beatings, starving, and other abuses with violent rages.
+As Milton grew older, he reacted to the beatings, starvation, and other abuses with violent rages.
 A judge deemed him a menace to society, and he spent a number of years in a mental hospital after being forced to choose between that and a reformatory (a juvenile detention center).

 The siblings didn’t know what happened with Lana and Sue Ellen, however, years later they were able to reconnect with them via social media.
 Lana had died in 1998 of cancer, but Sue Ellen Chalifoux was still alive.
 Sue Ellen was raised not far from her original home, growing up in Chicago’s East Side neighborhood.
 Her opinion about her biological mother: “She needs to be in hell burning”.